anapaoh/evidence1-ICM/README.md

 ### Time Complexity
 Each symbol in the input list is processed exactly once.
 Consequently, the time complexity of this function is _O(n)_, where n represents the length of the input word.

+## Comparison
+When I did this evidence I decided to go with the automaton because it was easier for me to understand; however this could also be implemented with regex.